 A rabbit foot thumping is an alert to anybody nearby that something bad, unsure, or frightening is happening.
 In the wild, it’s primarily used to alert the warren that potential danger has to do with.
 With animal bunnies, it’s also a form of interaction.
 It can either suggest something scared the rabbit, the bunny is angry or annoyed with something, or something going on around it is causing aggravation.
 It is NOT limited to gender.
 In fact, I’ve discovered outspoken women to be especially susceptible to it if you’re getting too near to their personal space, choose them up when they don’t want it, or otherwise do something that troubles them!

-Some examples of reasons a rabbit may thump are: being pestered by an individual or other animal, hearing a noise that they cannot tell the origins of, seeing an unexpected motion that frightens them, an owner aiming to get them back in the cage or attacking their cage when they do not want you, observing another rabbit getting something like food and understanding they don’t have any yet, trying to get the attention of a nearby bunny who’s overlooking them (among our more youthful males did this to my doe while she was out running!), or voicing that something is physically troubling them that they can not get rid of (my typically peaceful dollar somehow got his mouth full of fur one time and thumped up until we came over and assisted him get it out).
+Some examples of reasons a rabbit may thump are: being pestered by an individual or other animal, hearing a noise that they cannot tell the origins of, seeing an unexpected motion that frightens them, an owner aiming to get them back in the cage or attacking their cage when they do not want you, observing another rabbit getting something like food and understanding they don’t have any yet, trying to get the attention of a nearby bunny who’s overlooking them (among our more youthful males did this to my doe while she was out running!), or voicing that something is physically troubling them that they can not get rid of.

 If the thumping is a kind of aggravation or anger, especially with females, it will sometimes be accompanied by a humming-like grunt.